alex-alina/trusty-tickets-app/README.md

 A fraud risk is calculated for each ticket and helps customers know which ones are safe to purchase.
 Current state is WIP.

+* The project was initially started in a private repository on Bitbucket, then added to this Github public repo, which makes the first part of the pull requests’ summary unavailable here.

 ## Tech stack
 * JavaScript
 * React